 By Jenny Shelton After two and a half years in Mat Fisher’s group researching amphibian fungal pathogens Bd and Bsal it is now my time to bid farewell to the herpetology world.
 In October I started a PhD, with Mat as my primary supervisor, as part of the Science and Solutions for a Changing Planet … More Goodbye from me!

 By Pria Ghosh Every year of my PhD, I pack up my bags and as much of the lab as I can carry and make my way to Potchefstroom, a town about two hours away from Johannesburg in the North West Province of South Africa.
-There, I settle down in the sunshine at North West … More Frogs, Fieldwork, Friends
+There, I settle down in the sunshine at North West … More Cross-continental collaborations for Bd research

 By Lola Brookes To answer very complex questions regarding virulence, diversity and spread of chytridiomycosis, we have to be able to track the disease through the individual and populations.
 This means that our research does involve looking at amphibians that have been deliberately and directly infected with chytrids in controlled set ups, in laboratories. … More Working With Experimental Animals (Part 1)

 By Jenny Shelton Nearly a week has passed since returning from my fortnight in Taiwan and my mind is still alive with the unforgettable sights, sounds and smells of the island.
 Some highlights include the beautiful fireflies that emerge at dusk, a tunnel full of bats that swooped silently above our heads as we passed, … More Tracking down Bd Taiwan- part 2!